 The Wesley Mission Queensland COVID-19 Recovery Service was established to provide responsive wellbeing support for people aged 16 years and over living in the GCPHN region whose wellbeing has been impacted by the ongoing effects of COVID-19.
-Below are some of the common presentations to the service:
+Below are the most common reasons for presentations to the service:

-- Loneliness and social isolation
+- Loneliness and social isolation,

-- Suicidal ideation
+- Suicidal ideation.

-- Problems with secure housing
+- Problems with secure housing,

-- Financial barrier's such as loss of employment/struggles to secure adequate ongoing employment
+- Financial barrier's such as loss of employment/struggles to secure adequate ongoing employment,

-- Overall anxiety and depressive presentations low mood and lack of motivation
+- Overall anxiety and depressive presentations low mood and lack of motivation,

-- Struggles with accessing services such as Centrelink and NDIS
+- Struggles with accessing services such as Centrelink and NDIS,

-- Loss of routine
+- Loss of routine,

-- Grief and Loss
+- Grief and loss,

-- Difficulties in accessing appropriate higher mental health services in a timely manner due to long waitlists
+- Difficulties in accessing appropriate higher mental health services in a timely manner due to long waitlists.

-In addition to the above, very early on in the rollout of this service it became apparent that schools needed support as children's anxiety levels had increased; anecdotally home-schooling had a massive impact on some students finding it difficult to re-engage in face-to-face learning.
+In addition to the above, very early on in the rollout of this service it became apparent that schools needed support as children's anxiety levels had increased; anecdotally, home-schooling had a massive impact on some students finding it difficult to re-engage in face-to-face learning.
 Parents were also struggling with how to deal with the impact of COVID-19 on the mental health and wellbeing of their children.